Staff Reporter

 Investment analysts forecast a loss of 5 cents per share and quarterly revenue of $656.07 million, according to Zacks Consensus Estimate.

 Stewart said he now is focused on broader efforts to transform the company, including expansion of international freight forwarding and domestic expedited ground services.
-He noted Forward Air company has even established a transformation management office to lead the process.
+He noted Forward Air has even established a transformation management office to lead the process.

 “The focus of this office will be to efficiently and effectively execute the transformation across all areas of the company,” Stewart said.
-“The transformation will include IT system rationalization and establishing the framework for us to go to market as a product focused and operations driven company.
+“The transformation will include IT system rationalization and establishing the framework for us to go to market as a product-focused and operations-driven company.
 The result will be a vertically integrated company providing ground, air, ocean, contract logistics and customs brokerage services around the world.”

 Stewart noted that Forward Air has committed to undergoing these changes amid a weak general freight market so that it is prepared when conditions improve.
 That work includes integrating the 12 companies that were under the Omni banner and moving from multiple planning systems.